hackclub/jams/jams/batches/webOS/part-2/en-US.md

 ---
 part: part-2
-title: 'Create Your OS Desktop & Top Bar (w/ clock)'
+title: 'Create Your OS Desktop & Top Bar (w/ a Clock)'
 batch: webOS
 description: >
   In this Jam, you'll be creating an awesome welcome screen for your personalOS.